On efforts to decouple early universe cosmology and quantum gravity phenomenology: Generalized cosmic censorship

 \section{Generalized cosmic censorship}

-At face value, \citep{ijjas2018bouncing} presents an entirely phenomenological approach to cosmology beyond the standard model: stipulated high-energy dynamics entail effective violations of familiar energy conditions in the vicinity of the Big Bang, so as to evade the scope of the classical Penrose-Hawking-Geroch singularity theorems.
+At face value, \citep{ijjas2018bouncing} presents an entirely phenomenological approach to cosmology beyond the standard model: stipulated high-energy dynamics entail effective violations of familiar energy conditions in the vicinity of the Big Bang, so as to evade the scope of the classical Penrose-Hawking-Geroch singularity theorems in general relativity.
 And the approach evidently enjoys some merits.
 Not the least, advocates of the approach sidestep troubling conceptual problems with geometrogenesis, or the `flat' emergence of spacetime (supplemented with appropriate conditions on a matter sector), alongside an account of the hierarchical emergence of all the same \citep{crowther2021below}.
-Indeed, as emphasized throughout \citep{ijjas2018bouncing}, there is, prima facie, no obvious reason to think that satisfying problem-solving in cosmology beyond the standard model cannot perfectly well proceed by means of the approach, especially in the context of a particular class of bouncing models that has already been well studied.
-Meanwhile, in the context of that particular class, the approach turns out to handle well familiar puzzles with entropy that are closely related to the Weyl curvature hypothesis already mentioned \citep{ijjas2022entropy}.
-In short: a phenomenological approach to cosmology beyond the standard model is empirically viable, with attractive notes especially in the context of certain proposals for a bouncing dynamics consistent with effective violations of familiar energy conditions.
+Indeed, as emphasized throughout \citep{ijjas2018bouncing}, there is, prima facie, no obvious reason to think that satisfying problem-solving in cosmology beyond the standard model cannot perfectly well proceed by means of a phenomenological approach, especially in the context of a particular class of bouncing models that has already been well studied (see references therein).
+Meanwhile, in the context of that particular class, the approach turns out to handle well familiar puzzles with entropy that are closely related to the Weyl curvature hypothesis mentioned above in the Introduction \citep{ijjas2022entropy}.
+In short: a phenomenological approach to cosmology beyond the standard model is empirically viable, with attractive notes especially in the context of certain proposals for a bouncing dynamics consistent with effective violations of familiar energy conditions in general relativity.